Table of Contents

 Theophilus Painter announced the number of human chromosomes in 1923.
 He detected 24 pairs of chromosomes using the microscope, which corresponds to 48 chromosomes.
 Others followed his mistake and copied the same data elsewhere.
 It wasn’t until 1956 that Indonesian-born cytogeneticist Joe Hin Tjio discovered the correct number, 46.
 This means that there are 23 pairs of human chromosomes.

 What are the 23 chromosomes in the human body?

 Autosomes make up 22 of the 23 pairs.
 The sex chromosomes, also known as the ‘X’ and ‘Y’ chromosomes, make up the 23rd pair.

 What is a chromosome?

 Chromosomes are thread-like structures found within the nucleus of both animal and plant cells.
 Protein and a single molecule of deoxyribonucleic acid make up each chromosome (DNA).

 Is it possible for a woman to have XY chromosomes?

 Because they influence how a person’s sex develops, the X and Y chromosomes are referred to as “sex chromosomes.”
 The majority of men have XY chromosomes, while the majority of women have XX chromosomes.
-There are exceptions, however, and girls and women have XY chromosomes, who have androgen insensitivity syndrome, for example.
+There are exceptions, however, and girls and women who have XY chromosomes, and have androgen insensitivity syndrome, for example.

 How many sexes are there in humans?